 As a general principle, we do not transfer personal data to third parties without your express consent.
 If, in the course of processing, we disclose or send your data to third parties or give them any other access to it, this will exclusively take place on one of the previously mentioned legal bases.

 If necessary for the performance of a contract, we transmit data to entities such as billing companies or suppliers.
 If obligated by law or a court order, we have to transmit your data to the respective entity with the right of access.

 To some extent, we may use carefully selected external service providers to process your data.
 If data is transferred to service providers as part of a so-called processing agreement, this is based on the guidelines of the GDPR.
 Our processors have been carefully selected, are bound to our instructions, and are checked regularly.
 We only use processors who offer sufficient guarantees that appropriate technical and organisational measures are implemented to ensure that data is processed in accordance with the requirements of the GDPR and BDSG and that your rights are being protected.

 The GDPR ensures an equally high level for data protection within the European Union.
 Therefore, we prioritise European partners in our selection of service providers and cooperation partners for the processing of your personal data.
 When employing the services of third parties, your data will only be processed outside the European Union on rare occasions.

 We only permit the processing of your data in a third country if the specific requirements of the GDPR are met, meaning your data may only be processed on the basis of special guarantees.
-Among these guarantees are the official recognition by the EU Commission of a level of data protection equivalent to that of the EU, the compliance with officially recognised specific contractual obligations (the so-called standard contractual clauses ) or other agreements between the EU and third countries (such as the Privacy Shield, an agreement between the EU and the US).
+Among these guarantees are the official recognition by the EU Commission of a level of data protection equivalent to that of the EU, the compliance with officially recognised specific contractual obligations (the so-called standard contractual clauses ) or other agreements between the EU and third countries.

 We abstain from automated decision-making or profiling.